 When it comes to trends, many interior designs are looking to the glistening hues of gold, silver, bronze and copper – and for a good reason.
 Beyond giving a room a lustrous yet playful look, metallics are an ideal choice for bringing light and warmth into your home.

 With the quick-drying, waterborne Taika Pearl Paint, you can make a change to your interior in just one day.
 Combining pearlescent and matt surfaces can transform even the most ordinary objects, and with the addition of light against the wooden surface, the glittering effect is emphasised to its full potential.
-We revived an unloved, wooden dresser with the 2021 HM Hydra shade from our Taika Pearlescent Finishes collection.
+We revived an unloved, wooden dresser with the TVT 2021 shade from our Taika Pearlescent Finishes collection.
 A light seafoam tinge is mixed with silver to catch the bedroom’s light and breaths new life into this monochromatic space.

 Not only suitable for furniture, but Taika Pearl Paints also work equally as effective for walls and any other items that you wish to highlight.
 When painting a child’s bedroom, it is always essential to ensure that the paint you are using does not release any harmful compounds over time.
 Made in Finland, the high-quality Taika Pearl Paint boasts low VOC-emission level and holds the M1 Emission Classification, making it a safe paint choice for the home.